valerielnd/Kickstarter-analysis/README.md

 the column “launched_at” in the sheet "Kickstarters" of the file [Kickstarter_Challenge](https://github.com/valerielnd/Kickstarter-analysis/blob/main/Kickstarter_Challenge.xlsx) that we converted into dates to get the date each campaign was created.
 Then, using this new information, we built a pivot table filtered by year and project categories.
 In this table, we presented the months of the year in each row, the number of campaigns undertaken during a month in each column, and how many failed, succeeded, or were canceled.
 Also, to have a visual summary of the results, we created a line chart to verify if there is a relationship between outcomes and the launch month.

+As depicted in the chart, May shows the highest count of successful plays at *111* out of *166* launched plays.
+This translates to a ratio of *2.13* successful plays per failed one.
+However, May also records the highest total of launched plays, which may contribute to the greater number of failures observed, *52*.
+Conversely, October exhibits a slightly lower count of failed plays at *50*, yet it has one of the smallest ratios of successful plays to failed ones among all months.
+Additionally, in December, the count of failed plays nearly matches the count of successful ones.
+Consequently, May is a good time to launch a play.

 ![Pivot_table_outcome_based_launch_date](https://github.com/valerielnd/Kickstarter-analysis/blob/main/Pivot_table_outcome_based_launch_date.png)